mariosantosdev/bus-go/README.md

 # BusGo - Bus Tourism Company

+## WIP
+This project is building...
+Consider see the branch [develop](https://github.com/mariosantosdev/bus-go/tree/develop) to see the current code.

 ## Introduction
 BusGo is a simple application designed to manage a bus tourism company.
 This project was built using the principles of TDD, DDD and Clean Architecture in NestJS, a powerful Node.js framework for building scalable and efficient server-side applications.